GUEST WRITER – AUTHOR

 Something else you should know about me is that I struggle with perfectionism.
 That’s saying that I refuse to accept anything short of perfection.
 I know!
 I know!
 Just as you’re thinking, I know!
 There is no such thing as a perfect human being.
 Why, then, do so many people strive for it?

 For as long as I can remember, I’ve had a feeling of necessity for perfection.
 Things I would do had to be done without error – at all costs.
 I remember wearing out the eraser on my pencils in high school.
 I would tear up rough drafts and continue to write until I reached a level of satisfaction I was happy to accept.
 As an adult, I have experienced many other things requiring perfectionism.
 My house is (almost) always clean.
-I keep things very neat and tidy from closets to drawers to the garage, where the vehicles are parked.
+I keep things neat, from closets to drawers to the garage, where the vehicles are parked.
 My kids and husband, unfortunately, must live with my obsessive-compulsive tendencies.

 In my life, I’ve fallen privy to a few unfortunate things.
-For example, I let my fear prohibit me from doing things that I know I would enjoy if were to just do them.
+For example, I let my fear prohibit me from doing things I know I would enjoy if I were to do them.
 I’ve missed out on fun events or held my kids out of some public functions… all based on fear.
 Fear we would get sick.
 Fear of someone getting hurt.
 Fear of getting into an accident.
 Fear.
 It’s stressful and has led to numerous negative emotions.
-Obviously and unfortunately, negativity doesn’t lead to living a happy life.
+Obviously, and unfortunately, negativity doesn’t lead to living a happy life.

 There is good news!
 It isn’t too late to change course!
 My friend, this is not a life sentence!
 Perfectionism in your life can be controlled – somewhat.
 I’ve learned to try and manage these tendencies and turn what can be changed – into positive things!

 Perfectionism is a risk factor for obsessive-compulsive disorder.
 OCD is something I also struggle with to a degree.
 If left to its own devices, OCD can cause a myriad of issues for a person.
 According to a quick internet search, eating disorders, depression, anxiety, stress, substance abuse, and phobias are examples of things that OCD can trigger.
-This seems like a slippery slope leading to very possible dangerous outcomes.
+This seems like a slippery slope, leading to possible dangerous outcomes.

-EMBRACE ACCEPTANCE!
+EMBRACE ACCEPTANCE

 Because I don’t want to fall into this hole I may never be able to return from, I’ve set aside some things to work on.
 Perhaps these tips will also help you overcome your desire to be perfect.
-I would never get over the mindset of perfectionism if I didn’t follow some rules each day that I’ve set for myself.
+I would never get over the mindset of perfectionism if I didn’t follow some rules that I’ve set for myself.
 Here are my favorite three…

 KNOW YOURSELF